Huawei CFO arrested in Canada: Canada's Justice Dept

 Huawei confirmed the arrest in a statement and said that it has been provided little information of the charges against Meng, adding that it was “not aware of any wrongdoing by Ms. Meng.”

+China’s embassy in Canada said it resolutely opposed the arrest and called for Meng’s immediate release. [nB9N1NF01R]

+The arrest could drive a wedge between China and the United States just days after President Donald Trump and President Xi Jinping held a meeting in Argentina where they agreed to steps to resolve a brewing trade war. [nL2N1Y604A]

-U.S. authorities have been probing Huawei, one of the world’s largest makers of telecommunications network equipment, since at least 2016 for allegedly shipping U.S.-origin products to Iran and other countries in violation of U.S. export and sanctions laws, sources told Reuters in April.
+U.S. authorities have been probing Huawei, one of the world’s largest makers of telecommunications network equipment, since at least 2016 for allegedly shipping U.S.-origin products to Iran and other countries in violation of U.S. export and sanctions laws, sources told Reuters in April. [nL3N1S256N]

 The U.S. Justice Department probe is being run out of the U.S. attorney’s office in Brooklyn, the sources said.

-Officials for the U.S. Justice Department did not immediately respond to a request for comment.
+The U.S. Justice Department declined to comment.
 A spokesman for the U.S. attorney’s office in Brooklyn also declined to comment.

 In January 2013, Reuters reported that a Hong Kong-based firm that attempted to sell embargoed Hewlett-Packard computer equipment to Iran’s largest mobile-phone operator had much closer ties to China’s Huawei Technologies than was previously known.